GET - On Google Play

 Belcarra Regional Park is nearby and brings locals and visitors alike to enjoy its beaches, trails, and a unique floating walkway around Sasamat Lake.
 The wharf is ideal for crabbing, fishing, and scuba diving.

-Port Moody is bordered by Coquitlam on the east and south, and Burnaby on the west.
+Port Moody is within an area known as the Tri-Cities which incorporates Coquitlam, Port Coquitlam and Port Moody.
+It is bordered by Coquitlam on the east and south, and Burnaby on the west.
 The villages of Belcarra and Anmore, along with the rugged coast mountains, lie to the northwest and north respectively.
 Both downtown Vancouver and the US border are approximately a 40 minute drive by car.
 To access Port Moody use Hwy 1, Hwy 7 or Hwy 7A.

 The early inhabitants of this area were the Squamish and Musqueam bands of the Coast Salish people, their ancestors having occupied the Lower Mainland for the past 8,000 years.
 They used the Port Moody area to fish, hunt, and gather shellfish.
 Evidence of their summer campsites, in the form of shell middens and Indian artifacts, can be found at the eastern end of Burrard Inlet.